Kevin@TheSocialEngineer.org (510) 214-3194

 “We are excited to partner with Google again on this unique opportunity for students to be exposed to STEM in a family style environment, where the entire family is invested in everyone’s success and knows how to play their respective roles.” says Co-Founder, President & CEO Kevin L. Nichols.

-The Social Engineering Project, Inc. is an Oakland based Google and Microsoft funded social impact venture with Stanford University that is designed to address the lack of diversity in the tech industry.
-It accomplishes this through strategic diversity, equity, and inclusion consulting for tech companies and through pipeline programs.
-TSEP’s sponsoring 501(c)(3) nonprofit organization is the YMCA of the East Bay.
+The Social Engineering Project, Inc. ("TSEP") is an Oakland based, 501(c)(3) tax exempt social impact venture with Stanford University designed to address the lack of diversity in the tech industry through culturally relevant STEM pipeline programs for underrepresented students of color that lead to technical career pathways.

 Google has 54,000 employees across California.
 Google strives to be a great neighbor in the local community, and since 2004, has donated more than $894 million to California nonprofits.
 In 2021, Google helped provide $147.82 billion of economic activity for California businesses, website publishers, and nonprofits.